JoeFarag-00/Arabic-Text-Summarizer-v1.0/README.md

 # Arabic-Text-Summarizer
 Preprocesses and summarizes Arabic texts using BERT based model.
-(JANKY WORK IN PROGRESS)